kvnl58/Geogebreak/README.md

       - if literal is a number, do not put quotes around the tag.
       - if literal is a string, add quotes around tag.

+##__COPY CODE__

+Copy the code manually, then create a button in geogebra, add the code to the onClick script.
+Click the button to see the magic happen.